boots-edu/textbook/source/text/10-webz-advanced/events.md

 }
 ```

 Since we never threw an error, we did not bother with a method to handle the error.
 Now each time the user types in any of the input boxes for comments, the value will be logged by the parent.
-Of course so far, we are just looging the comment.
+Of course so far, we are just logging the comment.
 Let's create an array and counter to store the comments and update them when they change.

 {: .no-run }